The answers in this section focus primarily on residential training at the Booth College of Mission in Upper Hutt.

 You will need to pay for your own gas and electricity.
 Each unit/house has an individual meter and you will be invoiced monthly.

-You are welcome to arrive at BCM as early as mid January (you will be advised of the actual date), which makes it easier for transition for families with school-aged children.
-All cadets are to take up residence no later than 1 February.
+You will need to arrive at BCM from the middle to the end of January, you will be advised of the actual date, this makes it easier for transition for families with school-aged children.

 Cost of travel to BCM is a personal cost, as is the cost of moving your personal belongings to the college.

-Cadets buy their own food and eat in their own homes.
-Community meals, fully catered by BCM,are also a feature of college life.
-This includes lunches on ‘Spiritual Days’ and In-Sundays.
-You will be asked to advise the Campus Administrator about any medically-diagnosed food allergies.
+While living on campus, cadets buy their own food and eat in their own homes.
+Community meals are a feature of college life.
+There are also shared lunches on ‘Spiritual Days’ and In-Sundays, which are catered by BCM.

 You may enrol your children at the school of your choice.
 The closest schools, and those most commonly used by the children of staff and cadets are: